 Requirements for MLIS/MSIM Students

 Please be aware that technology changes rapidly.
 We recommend that you have the penultimate or latest version an OS of your choice.
 If you plan to take more software and/or computing heavy courses, or anticipate working with large amounts of data, video, images, etc, you may want more storage memory and processing power.
-For help determining a computer that best suits your needs, please feel free to contact SIS Tech for assistance.

 While mobile devices and tablets can be used to supplement your education, we strongly recommend that you have access to a laptop or desktop.
 Some software is incompatible on smaller devices such as tablets or phones.
 Several courses require specific software installations on a laptop or desktop.